nmehare/IdeaTek/README.md

     npm start

 ---------------------------------------------------------------------------------------------------------------------------
-WEB SERVICES  WEB SERVICES   WEB SERVICES  WEB SERVICES  WEB SERVICES  WEB SERVICES  WEB SERVICES  WEB SERVICES WEB SERVICES
+WEB SERVICES  WEB SERVICES   WEB SERVICES  WEB SERVICES
 ---------------------------------------------------------------------------------------------------------------------------

 -----1: This project is using a live database from MongoDB Atlas.
 Database-as-a-service